-These financial statements are presented in Australian dollars which is the functional currency and are prepared on a fair value basis with financial assets designated at fair value through profit or loss and derivatives which are measured at fair value, except for receivables and payables which are measured at cost.
+These financial statements are presented in Australian dollars which is the functional currency and are prepared on a fair value basis with financial assets designated at fair value through profit or loss, with the exception of receivables and payables which are measured at cost.

 The principal accounting policies adopted in the preparation of the financial statements are set out below.
-These policies have been consistently applied to all years presented, unless otherwise stated.